 - Agents: Lists the total number of Direct to Cloud agents associated with the client, and itemizes them by hostname.

 - Last Backup: Displays the amount of time elapsed since each agent performed a backup.
 Direct to Cloud Agents are configured to back up hourly.

-- Last Ten Days: Indicates whether or not the agent performed a successful backup in the last ten days.
+- Last Ten Days: Indicates whether or not the agent performed a successful backup in the previous ten days.
 Each circle represents a day.
-A green circle indicates that at least one successful backup was taken that day.
-A gray circle indicates that no backup was completed.
+A green circle indicates at least one successful backup for the day.
+A gray circle indicates that no backup completed.
 Mousing over each circle will display the date it represents.